 Frequently doing things that increase pressure in the abdomen, such as straining during bowel movements or lifting heavy objects

-As women age, the supporting structures in the pelvis may weaken, making pelvic organ prolapse more likely to develop.
+As women age, the supporting structures in the pelvis may weaken, even if a woman has never been pregnant.
+As a result, pelvic organ prolapse is more likely to develop.

 Having a hysterectomy may also weaken the structures in the pelvis, increasing the risk of pelvic organ prolapse.

-Less common factors that may contribute include accumulation of fluid within the abdomen (ascites, which puts pressure on pelvic organs), disorders of nerves to the pelvic floor, tumors, and disorders of connective tissue (the tough, often fibrous tissue that is present in almost every organ, including muscles, and that provides support and elasticity).
-Some women have birth defects that affect this area or are born with weak pelvic tissues.
+Less common factors that may contribute to pelvic organ prolapse include disorders that increase pressure in the abdomen and thus on pelvic organs, such as accumulation of fluid within the abdomen (ascites) and tumors in the abdomen.
+Disorders of nerves to the pelvic floor and disorders of connective tissue may also contribute.
+(Connective tissue is the tough, often fibrous tissue that is present in almost every organ, including muscles, and that provides support and elasticity.)
+Rarely, women have birth defects that affect this area or are born with weak pelvic tissues.

-Pelvic organ prolapse is essentially a hernia, through which organs protrude abnormally because supporting tissue is weakened.
+Pelvic organ prolapse is essentially a hernia (an opening or weak area in tissue), through which organs protrude abnormally because supporting tissue is weakened.